mdouchement/docker-zoom-us/README.md

-# You should probably use Flatpak instead which is made to run desktop application in a container via [Bubblewrap](https://github.com/containers/bubblewrap).
+# You should probably use Flatpak instead which is made to run desktop application in a container leveraging [Bubblewrap](https://github.com/containers/bubblewrap).

 --------------------------------------------------------------------------